Julienlego/mmv/README.md

 Originally inspired by Stephen Malinowski's Music Animation Machine http://www.musanim.com/

-`MMV` is a MIDI music visualization software that provides meaningful visualizations based off of musical data contained within MIDI files.
+`MMV` (name pending..) is a MIDI music visualization software that provides meaningful visualizations based off of musical data contained within MIDI files.

 We find there is a general lack of music visualizer programs that